gosu/chingu/README.md

 ## Requirements

-Ruby version higher that or equal to the required by Gosu itself, plus Gosu's dependencies.
+Ruby version higher than or equal to the required by Gosu itself, plus Gosu's dependencies.
 As a rule of thumb, if you managed to install Gosu then you're setup.